squared-studio/common/docs/rtl/pll_model.md

 <img src="./pll_model_top.svg">

 ## Description
- This is a non-synthesizable model of the PLL circuit, designed for verification purpose only.
+ A PLL is a control system that generates an output signal whose phase is related to the phase of an input signal

 <img src="./pll_model_des.svg">